 This medicine is always used together with other medicines.
 Make sure you understand when to take all of your medicines during the day.
 Your doctor will give you a daily plan for taking your medicines.

-You may take this medicine with or without food.
-However, you should take it the same way each time.
+You may take the immediate-release capsule with or without food.
+But take it the same way each time.

 Do not stop taking this medicine without first checking with your doctor.
 You might have to take medicine for the rest of your life to prevent your body from rejecting the transplant.